neondatabase/website/content/docs/reference/neon-cli.md

 neonctl auth
 ```

-The command launches a browser window where you can authorize the Neon CLI to access your Neon account.
+The `auth` command launches a browser window where you can authorize the Neon CLI to access your Neon account.

-Alternatively, you can authenticate a connection with a Neon API key using the `--api-key` option when running a command.
-For example:
+Alternatively, you can authenticate a connection with a Neon API key using the `--api-key` option when running a Neon CLI command.
+For example, an API key is used with the following `neonctl projects list` command:

 ```bash
 neonctl projects list --api-key <neon_api_key>